Delhi school receives bomb threat in e-mail | Education

 - India

-The Delhi Police on Monday received an email regarding a bomb being placed on a school campus here in south Delhi, officials said.
+A top private school in south Delhi on Monday received an email claiming a bomb inside the campus, following which the premises were evacuated for a thorough search, police said.

-A senior police officer said that the email was received on Monday regarding the bomb placed in Indian Public School, Sadiq Nagar.
+On Monday at 1.19 pm, an email was received on the official mail account of the Indian Public School, Sadiq Nagar, regarding a bomb being placed in the premises of the school, Deputy Commissioner of Police (south) Chandan Chowdhary said.

-The local police were informed and the bomb disposal squad, and dog squad rushed to the spot.
-The school campus was evacuated and a thorough search has been made, police said.
+The local police were informed and the bomb disposal squad and dog squad along with the Defence Colony police station staff reached the spot.
+The school campus was evacuated and a thorough search was done, Chowdhary said.

-It seems to be a mischief, the officer said, adding that the details of the email are being checked.
+It seems to be a mischief, police said, adding that the details of the email are being checked by the cyber team.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)